johnae/spook/README.md

 find . -type f -name "*.jpg" | spook -o convert {file} -50% {filenoext}.small.jpg
 ```

+### Other features

+As of spook 0.8.7, any child process running in response to a file system change will have access to the env vars SPOOK_CHANGE_ACTION and SPOOK_CHANGE_PATH.
+These would correspond to the change that triggered the run.
+If the detected change is a move, SPOOK_MOVED_FROM will also be set.

 ### License

 Spook is released under the MIT license (see [LICENSE.md](LICENSE.md) for details).